 In April 2010 the first cohort of 312 Realising Opportunities students from targeted schools and colleges was recruited.
 Cohort 1 completed RO in July 2011 with many students going on to study at university in the autumn of 2011.
 Their university destinations have been tracked through UCAS to assess the impact of their participation in the RO Programme.
 95% of cohort 1 students applied through UCAS for 2011 entry, with 58% of their applications made to research intensive universities.

 In February 2011, 358 cohort 2 students began the RO programme which completed for them in July 2012.
 Many accepted a place at university for 2012 entry and their progress is being tracked to monitor the continued effectiveness of the programme.

 The RO programme continues to expand, and 538 students were recruited to cohort 3 starting in February 2012.
 They have now completed the RO programme and many are taking up university places this autumn.

 Cohort 4 and beyond

 The success of the pilot phase of RO and its impact on the first three cohorts of students has been such that the RO Partner universities have committed to the continued support of the programme to July 2016.
-We recruited a fourth cohort of students during autumn of 2012 and plan to further grow the number of students being given the opportunity to participate in RO for cohorts 5 and 6.
+Our fourth cohort of students are half way through the programme and we are recruiting our fifth cohort during this autumn.